kfremgen97/Mars-Dashboard/readme.md

 This application consist of a dashboard that consumes the NASA API that will allow the user to select which rover's information they want to view.

+## Project architecture

+- This project follows a functional programming paradigme
+- This project uses a React like component architecture with using vanilla JS

 ## Getting the project running

 There are a numebr of steps required to get the project running after cloning or downloading the project.